Emirates Trip. Day 6: Sharjah

 Ni plak, ada gaya student ke lecturer?

 We spent the late afternoon at a public Al Mamzar Beach Park, a public beach.
-It's worthy noting that not all beach are free access, and Al Khan beach is the another alternative.
-We didn't bothered to bring along our swimming gear, and Nu'man was really frustrated.
-Looking at the stunning view of the beach and surprisingly, it crystal-clear shore make ones really contented.
-Though his hesitation, Nu'man finally did swim with his undies.. :P Alaaa orang bukan kenal pun kan! (no one knows you!).
+It's worthy noting that not all beaches are free access, and Al Khan Beach is the other alternative.
+We didn't bother to bring along our swimming gear, and Nu'man was really frustrated.
+Looking at the stunning view of the beach and, surprisingly, its crystal-clear shore makes one really contented.
+Despite his hesitation, Nu'man finally did swim with his undies.
+Alaaa, orang bukan kenal pun kan!
+(No one knows you!).

 I were bit surprised with the crystal-clear water